 How Do You Prepare HVAC Equipment for a Storm

-When a storm is on its way, make sure your heating and air conditioning equipment is primed with these recommendations from Midway Services.
+When a storm is on its way, make sure your heating and air conditioning equipment is primed with these tips from Midway Services.

 - Protect Your System from the Surge

-Invest in a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a typical wall outlet, to automatically turn off your equipment if there’s a increase in the line voltage.
-Also, never to touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.
+Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your system if there’s a increase in the line voltage.
+Also, do not touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outdoor equipment is installed on a concrete pad and securely fastened to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
-If your community is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.
+Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
+If your community is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.